Kana Morimoto: K-1

-Morimoto was scheduled to face the two-time IFMA World medalist at K-1 World GP 2018: 3rd Super Lightweight Championship Tournament on 3 November 2018.
+Morimoto was scheduled to face the two-time IFMA World medalist Josefine Lindgren Knutsson at K-1 World GP 2018: 3rd Super Lightweight Championship Tournament on 3 November 2018.
 She won the fight by unanimous decision, with scores of 29–27, 29–27 and 30–28.
 During the post-fight press conference, Morimoto revealed that she had suffered a bicep tear, in her right arm, during the second round.

 Morimoto and Knutsson were scheduled to rematch at K'Festa 2 on 10 March 2019.
 Knutsson was more successful in the rematch, winning the fight by majority decision, with scores of 30–28, 30–29 and 29–29.

 Morimoto was scheduled to face Mahiro K-1 World GP 2019: Japan vs World 5 vs 5 & Special Superfight in Osaka on 24 August 2019.
 She won the fight by unanimous decision, with scores of 30–27, 30–27 and 30–28.

 2019 K-1 Women's Flyweight Tournament

 Morimoto was scheduled to participate in the 2019 K-1 Women's Flyweight Championship Tournament, held to crown the inaugural women's flyweight champion, on 28 December 2019.
-She was scheduled to face the reigning ISKA atomweight and Enfusion 52kg champion Cristina Morales in the tournament semifinals.
+She was scheduled to face the reigning ISKA atomweight and Enfusion 52 kg champion Cristina Morales in the tournament semifinals.
 Morimoto won the fight by a unanimous decision, with scores of 29–27, 30–27 and 29–27.
 She scored the sole knockdown of the fight in the third round, dropping Morales with a short right hook.

 Morimoto fought a rubber match with Josefine Lindgren Knutsson in the tournament finals.
 Each held a decision win over the other entering the bout, although Morimoto was regarded as the favorite.
 The fight was ruled a majority draw following the first three rounds, with one of the judges scoring the bout 29–28 for Morimoto.
 Morimoto was awarded a split decision after an extra round was fought.